Bimbola05/Sam_Project/README.md

 # Sam_Project
-This is Skybarrel Projects in data analytics
+This is Skybarell Projects in data analytics